Tinnitus

 • breathing sound (respiration)

-The timelines cited below are not binding.
+The timelines cited below are for guidance purposes.
 Each case should be adjudicated on the evidence provided and its own merits.

-1. Exposure to at least one episode of acoustic trauma sufficient to have caused some decibel loss of hearing (permanent or temporary) just prior to clinical onset or aggravation
+2. Exposure to at least one episode of acoustic trauma sufficient to have caused some decibel loss of sensorineural hearing (permanent or temporary) just prior to clinical onset or aggravation.
+The following exposures may result in acoustic trauma:

 • fireworks